djotaku/adventofcode/2022/Day_20/README.md

 I use the original list to search for numbers and modify where they are in the list.
 However, I think that will probably quickly overwhelm my computer - especially in part 2.
 I'm not currently seeing how to do it with a dict/map/hash.
 Probably a linked list?
 (Not that I remember how to do that)

+Turns out numbers aren't unique.
+So I may have to do this in a more brute force manner.

+Tried to make my code more like this guy's: https://www.reddit.com/r/adventofcode/comments/zqezkn/comment/j11n0z3/?utm_source=share&utm_medium=web2x&context=3 but still kept getting the wrong answer.
+Perhaps because I wasn't making the number class?
+Therefor the duplicate numbers were still causing me issues?
 ### Part 2
 ## What I Learned